Our West Palm Beach car accident attorneys provide experienced legal representation in cases involving multi-vehicle accidents.

 What does this mean for you?
 Under Florida’s law of comparative negligence, you would be entitled to recover $75,000 from the distracted driver and $25,000 from the tailgater.
 This means that you will have to deal with both drivers’ insurance companies to fully recover your losses.
 While this adds an extra step to the process, it can be beneficial in cases where one (or both) drivers are uninsured or underinsured.
 In any case, you will need to be able to prove both drivers’ liability, and to do this. you will need to work with an experienced West Palm Beach auto accident attorney.

-If you suffer from serious injuries caused by a multi-vehicle accident in South Florida, our West Palm beach auto accident lawyers can help you recover just compensation.
+If you suffer from serious injuries caused by a multi-vehicle accident in South Florida, our West Palm Beach injury lawyers can help you recover just compensation.